Important note about the language in this article:

 The adoption plan is created to outline your vision of your journey.
 You will be asked many questions to determine details such as:

 -The type of family you want for your child.

 -The amount of contact you want with the adoptive family and child after placement.

 This information is put together to make a plan that you and your specialist can follow to ensure everyone understands your wishes.

 This is a delicate part of ‘giving your baby up’ for adoption.
-Once you determine the qualities you want in a family, your specialist will match you with some families who meet your requirements.
+Once you determine the qualities you want in a family, your specialist will select a few families who meet your requirements.
 You will be shown profiles and can email, call or meet with potential parents.
 We have many families waiting to love your baby, and they have all been through a rigorous qualification process.
 They have proven their ability to care for a child and have completed a home study and a thorough background check.
 Our families come in all shapes and sizes, as we embrace diversity at Destiny Adoption.
-Because of this, we are sure you will have plenty of options to find the perfect family for
+Because of this, we are sure you will have plenty of options to find the perfect family for your baby.

 Step Three: Get Familiar with the Adoptive Family